ericelliott/rtype/README.md

 }
 ```

 By default, all values are optional.
-If you need to specify additional restrictions, you can:
+If you need to mark a field as required, you can:

 ```js
 rtype User {